coreos/tectonic-docs/Documentation/alm/using-ocs.md

 ### Using kubectl

-To enable Open Cloud Services using kubectl, create a `Subscription` resource in the desired namespace.
+To enable Open Cloud Services using kubectl, create a `Subscription-v1` resource in the desired namespace.

 For example: